NoRedInk/recurring-stories-lambda/README.md

       you set up later.
 The values define which project to create the story in and other attributes of the story.
 2. Package up `main.py` and `config.json` and deploy as an AWS Lambda function.
+3. Allow the Lambda function to call `ssm:GetParameter` for the API token parameter by attaching the appropriate IAM role policy.
-3. Store your Pivotal Tracker API token in SSM Parameter Store:
+4. Store your Pivotal Tracker API token in SSM Parameter Store:
 ```
 aws --region=region-configured-in-config-json \
     ssm put-parameter \